ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 * Experimental sensors under development
 * Rare or proprietary measurement devices
 * Quick integration of payloads without altering autopilot code

+The example of this approach is the [TFPM01 airborne particulate matter sensor](/avionics/TFPM01/) demonstrator.

 ## Communication Principle